-A TCL Organizational Charts TCL Organizational Chart

-В Campus Maps and Locations Beaufort Campus Map Campus Locations 41

-С A Quick Guide for Adjunct Faculty Table of Contents Adjunct Faculty "To Do" List 45
+TCL Organizational Chart В Campus Maps and Locations Beaufort Campus Map Campus Locations 41 С A Quick Guide for Adjunct Faculty Table of Contents C Table of Contents Adjunct Faculty "To Do" List C Table of Contents C Table of Contents Adjunct Faculty "To Do" List.
+Required Forms.

-Required Forms 48

 Use of Technology.
-50

-Student Academic Misconduct 101

-Sample Email Request to Report Plagiarism

-Americans with Disability Act (ADA) Accommodation

-Ctudent Dischility Comises

-Student Disability Services 60

-Student Disability Services Student Affairs Resources Guide Emergency and Non-Emergency Phone Numbers 60 62
+Student Academic Misconduct 101.
+Instructor Checklist for Due Process.
+Sample Email Request to Report Plagiarism.
+Americans with Disability Act (ADA) Accommodation.
+Student Disability Services.
+C Table of Contents

-PLEASE NOTE: When this document was updated (9/2019), some documents hyperlinked in this handbook remained the same from previous years.
+PLEASE NOTE: When this document was updated (10/2020), some documents hyperlinked in this handbook remained the same from previous years.